Sunsets at the Adriatic Sea

+The Adriatic doesn’t care if we’re here.
+It was doing sunsets long before influencers claimed to have “discovered” it.
 The eastern shore of the sea, which is today Croatia, was once inhabited by Illyrians.
-After a short colonization by the Greeks, it was time for the Romans to enter.
-The first Roman navy vessels crossed the Adriatic in 229 BC, later resulting in the area becoming a province of the Republic.
+After a short colonization by the Greeks, it became a province of the Roman Republic.

 The Middle Ages saw the arrival of Ostrogoths, Lobards, Venetians and even the Byzantine Empire.
 Fast forward to the Cold War, where the Adriatic became the southernmost flank of the Iron Curtain and at the turn of the millennia the area was plagued by the Yugoslavia-related wars.

 Today the past legacy can be seen all along the Dalmatian coast.
-As I walked around in the city of Zadar, I was surrounded by several epochs.
-The ruins of the Roman forum is located at the heart of the old town, once the largest forum on this side of the Adriatic.
+As I walk around in the city of Zadar, I’m surrounded by several epochs.
+The ruins of the Roman forum are located at the heart of the old town, close to the sea.
 Bits of broken columns are scattered across the area, surrounded by old Venetian structures.

 In the southern part of the square, St Mary’s Church was founded in the infamous year of 1066.
 The square was heavily affected by the massive bombings during WW2 and the Balkan conflict in the 1990s.
-Two millenniums of history in the same small spot.
+Two millennia of history in the same small spot.
+But the Adriatic is ever patient.
+Regardless of rulers, the sun keeps setting every evening.

 Comments